Skip to main content

 Scheduled Learning And Teaching ActivitiesDrop-in/surgery11:001:00Assessment preparation and formative feedback

-Scheduled Learning And Teaching ActivitiesDissertation/project related supervision102:0020:00Guided consulting activity - Pip or synchronous online
+Scheduled Learning And Teaching ActivitiesDissertation/project related supervision143:0042:00Guided consulting activity - Pip or synchronous online

 Teaching Rationale And Relationship

-The live projects are group work designed to encourage students to diagnose and solve problems in real world situations, utilising and consolidating the knowledge gained across the MBA programme.
+The live projects are group work designed to encourage you to diagnose and solve problems in real world situations, utilising and consolidating the knowledge gained across the MBA programme.

-The workshops offer students the chance to meet client companies and understand a range of client project opportunities.
+The workshops offer you the chance to meet client companies and understand a range of client project opportunities.
+These will be drawn from relevant challenge areas, such as sustainability, data/digital and/or in a global context

-Learning and teaching, project supervision, focuses on supporting student teams in their work to deliver/address their client project brief.
+Learning and teaching, project supervision, focuses on supporting your teams in your work to deliver/address your client project brief.

 Assessment Methods